jensjns/jensnilsson/wordpress/wp-content/plugins/advanced-custom-fields-mapbox-geojson-field/readme.txt

 1. Copy the `acf-mapbox_geojson` folder into your `wp-content/plugins` folder
 1. Make sure you have [Advanced Custom Fields](http://www.advancedcustomfields.com/) installed and activated
-1. Activate the MapBox geoJSON plugin via the plugins admin page
+1. Activate the Mapbox geoJSON plugin via the plugins admin page
-1. Sign up for the free plan over at [MapBox](https://www.mapbox.com/) to get an access token and a map ID
+1. Sign up for the free plan over at [Mapbox](https://www.mapbox.com/) to get an access token and a map ID
-1. Create a new field via ACF and select the MapBox geoJSON type
+1. Create a new field via ACF and select the Mapbox geoJSON type
-1. Enter your access token and map ID that you can find on your projects page at MapBox
+1. Enter your access token and map ID that you can find on your projects page at Mapbox

 == Changelog ==

+= 0.0.2 =
+* ACF 4 support

 = 0.0.1 =
 * Initial Release.